kedro-org/kedro/docs/source/06_nodes_and_pipelines/04_micro_packaging.md

   * To place parameters from a different config environment, run `kedro pipeline pull <pipeline_name> --env <env_name>`
   * Pipeline unit tests in `src/tests/pipelines/<pipeline_name>`
 * Kedro will also parse any requirements packaged with the modular pipeline and add them to project level `requirements.in`.
-* It is advised to do `kedro install --build-reqs` to compile and install the updated list of requirements after pulling a modular pipeline.
+* It is advised to do `kedro build-reqs` to compile the updated list of requirements after pulling a modular pipeline.

 ```eval_rst
 .. note::  If a modular pipeline has embedded requirements and a project ``requirements.in`` file does not already exist, it will be generated based on the project ``requirements.txt`` before appending the modular pipeline requirements.